 7526 Swift Rd, Greenbrier, TN 37073 • (615) 669-6293

 Shuckles at Fiddle Dee Farms is way more than just a pumpkin patch.
 It is filled with endless activities at every corner — pumpkin picking and decorating, hayrides, a super slide, jumping pillows, paintball, bonfires and corn mazes!
 Stop by The Butterstick Bakery for baked goods and pumpkin coffee.
 If you’re craving something savory, The Fiddler’s Stop has everything from chili cheese dogs to Mexican corn dip.
-The cost is $12.76 for visitors ages 3 and older.
+The cost is $12.76 for visitors ages 3 and older, and $11.85 for seniors.

 1974 New Hwy 96 W, Franklin, TN 37064 • (615) 794-4368

 If you’re from Tennessee or have lived here for even a minute, you’ve likely heard of Gentry’s Farm.
 This seventh-generation family farm has been in operation for more than 165 years!
 Located in Franklin, the farm has become a long-standing fall tradition for families from all over Tennessee.
 Visitors can take a stroll through the pre-picked pumpkin selection.
 Admission is free, as is parking, but general admission is required for their famous activity area.
-Cost is $8 and includes a four-acre cornfield maze, a wooden tractor playground, hands-on activity barn, mini-maze, inside maze, wagon rides, and farm animals.
+Due to COVID-19, pre-purchased tickets will be required for the activity area.
+Cost is $8.25 and includes a four-acre cornfield maze, a wooden tractor playground, hands-on activity barn, mini-maze, inside maze, and farm animals.

 Honeysuckle Hill Farm